Hexaware Technologies Partners with Duck Creek Technologies to Accelerate Digital Transformation for Insurers

 Hexaware is a global IT services company empowering businesses worldwide to realize digital transformation at scale and speed.
 Our three-pronged strategy of Automate Everything®, Cloudify Everything® and Transform Customer Experiences® endeavors to drive human-machine collaboration for solving complex business problems.

-Learn more about Hexaware at http://www.hexaware.com.Take an immersive 360° virtual tour of our campuses worldwide at https://www.hexawareimmersive.com.
+Learn more at http://www.hexaware.com.Take an immersive 360° virtual tour of our campuses worldwide at https://www.hexawareimmersive.com.

 View original content: